Growth Metrics

 Cabot (CBT) has disclosed Short-Term Debt repayments for 7 consecutive years, with -$6.0 million as the latest value for Q2 2017.

-• Short-Term Debt repayments was -$6.0 million for Q2 2017 at Cabot, down from $4.0 million in the prior quarter.
+• Short-Term Debt repayments for Q2 2017 was -$6.0 million at Cabot, down from $4.0 million in the prior quarter.

-• In the past five years, Short-Term Debt repayments ranged from a high of $10.0 million in Q2 2013 to a low of -$30.0 million in Q3 2013.
+• The five-year high for Short-Term Debt repayments was $10.0 million in Q2 2013, with the low at -$30.0 million in Q3 2013.

-• Peak YoY movement for Short-Term Debt repayments: plummeted 400.0% in 2013, then surged 133.33% in 2015.
+• The sharpest move saw Short-Term Debt repayments tumbled 400.0% in 2013, then soared 133.33% in 2015.

-• Cabot's Short-Term Debt repayments stood at -$30.0 million in 2013, then surged by 103.33% to $1.0 million in 2014, then surged by 100.0% to $2.0 million in 2015, then surged by 100.0% to $4.0 million in 2016, then crashed by 250.0% to -$6.0 million in 2017.
+• Over 5 years, Short-Term Debt repayments stood at -$30.0 million in 2013, then soared by 103.33% to $1.0 million in 2014, then soared by 100.0% to $2.0 million in 2015, then soared by 100.0% to $4.0 million in 2016, then plummeted by 250.0% to -$6.0 million in 2017.